Eschatologue/CM_wiki/docs/class/cleric/index.md

 ### Level 10: Divine Intervention

 You can call on your deity or pantheon to intervene on your behalf.
-As a **:rsc-a: Magic**{ .rsc } action, choose any Cleric spell of level 5 or lower that doesn't require a **:rsc-r: Reaction**{ .rsc } to cast.
+As a **:rsc-a: Magic**{.rsc} action, choose any Cleric spell of level 5 or lower that doesn't require a **:rsc-r: Reaction**{.rsc} to cast.
 As part of the same action, you cast that spell without expending a spell slot or needing Material components.
 You can't use this feature again until you finish a **:rest-long: Long Rest**.

 ### Level 14: Improved Blessed Strikes